 The Council took advantage of paying its deficit funding requirement for the years 2017/18 to 2019/20 up-front to the pension fund.
 This enabled it to achieve savings in the overall deficit funding required over the three-year period of the pension fund valuation period.
-An up-front payment, based on estimates for 2018/19, was also paid in relation to current service costs, with a reconciling amount included in the accounts for the actual contributions paid in the year.
-Due to the upfront payment on past service costs, the pension liability on the balance sheet is lower than the amount held in the pension reserve.
-These will balance out in the final year of the triennial valuation period (2019/20).
+An up-front payment, based on estimates for 2019/20, was also paid in relation to current service costs, with a reconciling amount included in the accounts for the actual contributions paid in the year.